zendesk-axelestrada/itam-shell-guide/README.md

-# ITAM Shell Template Guide
+# ITAM Shell template guide

-A beautiful, user-friendly guide for the ITAM Shell Template from the Employee Service Design Kit.
+A user-friendly guide for the ITAM shell template from the Employee Service Design Kit.

 ## 🌐 View the guide